CounterACT Director & Professor, Molecular Biosciences

-Pamela J. Lein has 25 years’ experience working in the fields of molecular and cellular neurobiology, neuropharmacology and neurotoxicology.
-Her research has focused on defining the molecular and cellular mechanisms by which growth factors, inflammatory mediators, pharmacological agents and environmental toxicants modulate neuronal connectivity and the impact of such changes on normal neurodevelopment and on the function of the mature brain.
+Pamela Lein has broad training and experience in molecular and cellular neurobiology, neuropharmacology and neurotoxicology.
+Her research has focused on defining the molecular and cellular mechanisms by which growth factors, inflammatory mediators, pharmacological agents, environmental toxicants, and chemical threat agents modulate neuronal connectivity and the impact of such changes on normal neurodevelopment and on the function of the mature brain.

 Michael A. Rogawski is professor of neurology and a member of the Center for Neuroscience and the Pharmacology and Toxicology Graduate Group.
 His laboratory conducts cellular neurophysiological studies of ion channels, with a focus on the action of ion channel modulators used in the treatment of seizures and epilepsy.